Manage DNS in your network

 domain:

-Distributing the settings with groups
+Distributing DNS settings with groups

 You can select as many distribution groups as you want for your nameserver setup.
 Keep in mind to link them to peers and, if required, to add access control rules when using private nameservers.